sonicavionics/sonicavionics.com/docs/blog/posts/2024/december/chipselection.md

 Need IMU with accelerometer, gyroscope and magnetometer, high sample rate, some vibration resistance, onboard sensor fusion and on JLC.

 [BNO055](https://www.bosch-sensortec.com/products/smart-sensor-systems/bno055/) This chip is very simple and meets all the requirements, it has a slightly on the low end sample rate of 100Hz but thats all right.
+It also only does +-16 Gs.
 I considered a bunch of other chips, but this one has the extra advantage of simplicity.
-You can't run your own code on it but that's fine. $14 though rip.
+You can't run your own code on it but that's fine.

+So it's not available for economic assembly with JLC.
+It's also like 20$ on digikey.
+It's also hard to solder.
+Two options: use another chip or get a adafruit breakout board so we can reuse the chip.
+Note to self: make sure the chips are available with economic assembly

 #### Pressure